fylgja/site/src/guides/using-fylgja-with-exciting-framework.md

 ---
-title: "How to use with an existing framework"
+title: "How to use with an framework"
 description: "How to use fylgja in a existing framework like Tailwind"
 thumb: "guide-thumb/bootstrap-tailwindcss.jpg"
 ---